-Service/main ntenance huber Chapter 7 OPERATION MANUAL ΝΟΤΕ During an active circulation, the thermal fluid circuit is shut off by shut-off valves MATERIAL DAMAGE TO THE CIRCULATING PUMPS INSTALLED IN THE TEMPERATURE CONTROL UNIT Do not close the thermal fluid circuit during an active circulation by means of shut-off valves.
+During an active circulation, the thermal fluid circuit is shut off by shut-off valves MATERIAL DAMAGE TO THE CIRCULATING PUMPS INSTALLED IN THE TEMPERATURE CONTROL UNIT

+Do not close the thermal fluid circuit during an active circulation by means of shut-off valves.

 Warm the thermal fluid to room temperature before stopping the circulation.

+6.3.1 Thermal fluid replacement

+Mixing different thermofluids in a thermal fluid circuit

+PROPERTY DAMAGE

-7.3.1 Thermal fluid replacement ΝΟΤΕ Mixing different thermofluids in a thermal fluid circuit PROPERTY DAMAGE Do not mix different types of thermofluid (such as mineral oil, silicone oil, synthetic oil, water, etc.) in a thermofluid circuit.
-The thermal fluid circuit must be rinsed when changing from one type of thermal fluid to another.
+- Do not mix different types of thermofluid (such as mineral oil, silicone oil, synthetic oil, water, etc.) in a thermofluid circuit. - The thermal fluid circuit must be rinsed when changing from one type of thermal fluid to another.
 No residues of the previous type of thermal fluid may remain in the thermal fluid circuit.

-7.3.1.1 Externally closed application Observe the following when replacing the thermal fluid: $\rightarrow$ Page 39, section "Filling and venting externally closed application" .
+6.3.1.1 Externally closed application

+Observe the following when replacing the thermal fluid: $\rightarrow$ Page 35, section "Filling, venting and draining".
 The draining and filling operations are described in this section.

-7.3.2 Rinsing the thermal fluid circuit A DANGER Setpoint and overtemperature protection are not adjusted to the thermofluid MORTAL DANGER FROM FIRE The cut-out value of the overtemperature protection must be adapted to the thermofluid.
-Set the cut-out value of the overtemperature protection 25 K below the fire point of the thermofluid.
+6.3.2 Rinsing the thermal fluid circuit

+Setpoint is not adjusted to the thermofluid

+MORTAL DANGER FROM FIRE

 The setpoint set during rinsing must be adjusted to the thermofluid used.

-Non-compliance with the safety data sheet for the thermal fluid to be used INJURIES Risk of injury to the eyes, skin, respiratory tract.
-The safety data sheet for the thermal fluid to be used must be read prior to using it and its content must be respected.
+Image: CAUTION Non-compliance with the safety data sheet for the thermal fluid to be used

+INJURIES Risk of injury to the eyes, skin, respiratory tract.

+The safety data sheet for the thermal fluid to be used prior to using it and its content must be respected.

 Observe the local regulations/work instructions.

 Wear your personal protective equipment (e.g. temperature-resistant safety gloves, safety goggles, safety footwear).

 Danger of slipping because floor and work area are contaminated.
+Clean the workplace; observe the proper disposal of thermal fluid and aids. → Page 15, section "Proper disposal of resources and consumables"

+Mixing different thermofluids in a thermal fluid circuit

+PROPERTY DAMAGE

-Clean the workplace; observe the proper disposal of thermal fluid and aids. → Page 15, section "Proper disposal of resources and consumables".
-NOTE Mixing different thermofluids in a thermal fluid circuit PROPERTY DAMAGE &gt; Do not mix different types of thermofluid (such as mineral oil, silicone oil, synthetic oil, water, etc.) in a thermofluid circuit. &gt; The thermal fluid circuit must be rinsed when changing from one type of thermal fluid to another.
+- Do not mix different types of thermofluid (such as mineral oil, silicone oil, synthetic oil, water, etc.) in a thermofluid circuit. - The thermal fluid circuit must be rinsed when changing from one type of thermal fluid to another.
 No residues of the previous type of thermal fluid may remain in the thermal fluid circuit.
-Example: Connecting a short circuit hose